GSA/data-strategy/pages/team.md

 ##### Access, Use, and Augmentation Working Group
 *Matt Greene, Supervisory Education Research Analyst, Department of Education, Office of Planning, Evaluation and Policy Development – Working Group Chair*
-* Nikki Churchwell, Education Program Specialist, Policy and Program Studies Service, Office of Planning, Evaluation & Policy Development, Department of Education
-* Leremy Colf, Director of Disaster Science, Office of the Assistant Secretary for Preparedness and Response, Office of Policy and Planning, Department of Health and Human Services
-* Colleen Collins, Portfolio Manager, Office of Strategic Initiatives, Food and Nutrition Service, Department of Agriculture
-* Casey Eggleston, Research Mathematical Statistician, Center for Survey Measurement, U.S. Census Bureau, Department of Commerce
-* Hilary Leeds, Program Analyst, Office of the Director, Office of Science Policy, Division of Scientific Data Sharing Policy, National Institutes of Health, Department of Health and Human Services
-* Genevieve Soule, Social Science Analyst, Occupational Safety and Health Administration, Directorate of Technical Support and Emergency Management, Office of Evaluations, Department of Labor
-* Zachary Trautt, Materials Research Engineer, Materials Measurement Science Division, National Institute of Standards and Technology

-##### Decision-making and Accountability Working Group
-*Anne Fletcher, Evaluator, Office of Policy Development and Research, Department of Housing and Urban Development – Working Group Chair*
-* Ken Ambrose, Senior Policy Analyst, Health Resources and Services Administration, Department of Health and Human Services
 * Jessica Graber, Research Survey Statistician, Center for Survey Measurement, Research and Methodology Directorate, U.S. Census Bureau, Department of Commerce
 * Dan Janes, Program Director, National Institute of General Medical Sciences, National Institutes of Health, Department of Health and Human Services
 * Tiffany Julian, Data Scientist, Information Technology Services Program, National Center for Science and Engineering Statistics, National Science Foundation